Aaron98990/wii-inspect/README.md

 **Deleting a save file will reset the game and remove all scores and progress.
 Do not click delete.**

 **The save file is stored in SD://private/wii/title/RZTE/data.bin.
-If there is a file already there, change the folder or file name on your laptop (as you should of done if you followed the procedures) to allow for a newer save file to be copied.**
+If there is a file already there, change the folder or file name on your laptop to allow for a newer save file to be copied.**

 Dowload Wii Segher Tools for Tachtig (and more)
 - Create .wii folder in terminal: ``mkdir ~/.wii``